 The Case for Executive Coaching for Heads of School

-As an experienced former Head of School and executive coach, David Dougherty explains how an executive coach for new and experienced heads of school can provide a plan, a healthy ‘outside’ perspective and continual support to help heads develop their own leadership skills, cultivate their relationship with the Board, and develop a lasting legacy at their school.
+As experienced former Heads of School and executive coaches, David Dougherty and Dave Davies explain how an executive coach for new and experienced heads of school can provide a plan, a healthy ‘outside’ perspective and continual support to help heads develop their own leadership skills, cultivate their relationship with the Board, and develop a lasting legacy at their school.
 Some topics that will be addressed in this presentation include:

 a brief history of executive coaching in education